 What is a model essay?

 A model essay is a paper that has satisfactorily fulfilled the requirements of an assignment.
-Ask your professor for an example of a paper that he/she considers an effective response to a prompt.
+Ask your professor for an example of a paper that they consider an effective response to a prompt.
 If your professor is unable to provide a model essay, writing center websites at many colleges and universities often provide examples of papers written in certain disciplines.

 Can I make an appointment even if I don't have a written draft to attach?

 Yes!
-At the GCC, our tutors can help you during any stage of the writing process, including brainstorming and prewriting.
+Our tutors can help you during any stage of the writing process, including brainstorming and prewriting.
 This means that you can come in with just the ideas in your head and use the session time as an opportunity to “talk it out” with a tutor.
 Research shows that effective planning can be just as important to the writing process as the actual drafting!
 Please note that recorded video feedback appointments are not appropriate for the brainstorming stage.

 You also have the ability to share your screen with your tutor.
 To do this, click on the "Share" icon in the center of the bottom toolbar.